 “Now all the people witnessed the thunderings, the lightning flashes, the sound of the trumpet, and the mountain smoking; and when the people saw it, they trembled and stood afar off.
 Then they said to Moses; “you speak with us, and we will hear; but let not God speak with us, lest we die.””

-I believe that was when God began to speak through prophets to His people.
-But that is not the only way God speaks.
 As a Christian, you can still hear His voice today.
 Hebrews 3:15 says—“Today if you will hear His voice, do not harden your hearts as in the rebellion.”
-This passage shows that God is always speaking but we tend to harden our hearts.
+This passage shows that God speaks, but we tend to harden our hearts.
 God relates to each human differently in the uniqueness of the relationship we have with Him.

 God speaks to me

-For me, I think the first time I heard His voice in my spirit was in 2013.
-God usually speaks to me through dreams and also while I’m asleep (not dreaming) I hear His voice in my spirit.
-So 2013 was the first time I had experienced that, and He said to me—“He who watches over Israel neither slumber nor sleeps.”
+God usually speaks to me through dreams, and also while I’m asleep (not dreaming), sometimes I hear a voice in my spirit.
+2013 was the first time I had experienced that when a small voice said to me—“He who watches over Israel neither slumber nor sleeps.”
 Immediately I woke up!
 Prior to that, I had never heard those words, so I searched for them on Google.
 Psalm 121 popped up and I proceeded to read the entire thing.
 It was such a great word from God, packed with promises of protection.